 She has also written a book ‘Stand Tall Little Girl‘ which I have never read, but from the reviews, it sounds like an amazing and inspirational journey worth a read.

-I found two articles here tackled the stereotypes issue, the theme of EDAW2019.
+I found two articles here that tackled the issue of the stereotype, the theme of EDAW2019.

 Both of these articles tackle eating disorders in the same way.
 They show the barriers to entry that the ‘stereotypical’ person with an eating disorder doesn’t have to go through to get treatment.